carson-hunter5/project/content/team_posts/phase3.md

 # Dataset
 <img src = "https://i.imgur.com/HOojKct.png">
 This is the dataset used to train the exponential regression model, taken from <a href="https://icr.ethz.ch/data/epr/er/" target="_blank" >the same API</a> used in phase 2.
+This dataset, however, gives information regarding the age and gender demographics of asylum seekers from 2010-2022.

 # Features used for ML